Find Affordable College Courses

 $22,559 Average Tuition & Fees

-Texas State University landed the #8 spot in the 2023 rankings for the best value general engineering technology programs.
-Located in the city of San Marcos, Texas State is a public college with a fairly large student population.
+With a ranking of #8, Texas State University did quite well on this year’s best value schools for general engineering technology students.
+Located in the small city of San Marcos, Texas State is a public college with a very large student population.

-Out-of-state tuition fees for undergraduate students at Texas State are $22,559 per year.
+Texas State undergraduate students pay an average of $22,559 in tuition and fees each year.
 Engineering Tech majors at Texas State take out an average of $20,250 in student loans while working on their egree.

 $23,767 Average Tuition & Fees

-New Mexico State University - Main Campus landed the #9 spot in the 2023 rankings for the best value general engineering technology programs.
-Located in the medium-sized suburb of Las Cruces, NMSU Main Campus is a public school with a large student population.
+New Mexico State University - Main Campus came in at #9 in this year’s edition of the Best Value General Engineering Technology Schools in the Southwest Region ranking.
+Located in the suburb of Las Cruces, NMSU Main Campus is a public school with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at NMSU Main Campus are $23,767 per year.
+The average tuition and fees for an out-of-state undergraduate student at NMSU Main Campus are $23,767 a year.
 The average amount in student loans that engineering tech majors at NMSU Main Campus take out is $21,875.

-Full General Engineering Technology at New Mexico State University - Main Campus Report
+Read full report on General Engineering Technology at New Mexico State University - Main Campus

 Best General Engineering Technology Colleges by State

-Explore the best general engineering technology colleges for a specific state in the Southwest region.
+Explore the best general engineering technology schools for a specific state in the Southwest region.

 State Degrees Awarded